Alexander Ross (architect)

 Alexander Ross FRIBA LLD (9 July 1834 – 19 May 1925) was a 19th/20th century Scottish architect specialising in churches, especially for the Free Church of Scotland and the Scottish Episcopal Church.
 He was Provost of Inverness from 1889 to 1895.

-He is probably the single most important person in molding the city of Inverness, both socially and physically.
+He is probably the single most important person in moulding the city of Inverness, both socially and physically.
 Furthermore, he is responsible for a very high proportion of Inverness's churches, offices, public buildings, shops, tenements and villas.